GuildOfWeavers/AirScript/bin/README.md

 Within the statements you can reference registers, constants, variables, and perform arithmetic operations with them.
 All of this is described below.

 ### Registers
 A computation's execution trace consists of a series of state transitions.
 A state of a computation at a given step is held in an array of registers.
-There are tree types of registers:

-* **mutable** registers - values in these registers are defined by the state [transition function](#Transition-function).
-* **readonly** registers - values in these registers are defined by the [readonly register definitions](#Readonly-registers).
+These registers are available in transition functions and constraints via implicit variables:

+* **$r** variable holds values of trace registers for the current step of the computation.
+This variable is accessible in transition functions and transition constraints.
-* **input** registers - values for these registers are defined by the structure of the transition function as described [below](#Input-registers).
+* **$n** variable holds values of trace registers for the next step of the computation.
+This variable is accessible only in transition constraints.

+Both `$r` and `$n` variables are vectors.
+So, to reference a specific register, you extract a vale from a vector like so: `$r[0]`.
+This will resolve to the value of the first register at the current step.

 To reference a given register you need to specify the name of the register bank and the index of the register within that bank.
 Names of all register banks start with `$` - so, register references can look like this: `$r1`, `$k23`, `$n11` etc. You can also reference an entire register bank by omitting register index (e.t. `$r`, `$kn`, `$n`).
 In this case, the reference resolves to a vector of values.

-Currently, there are 6 register banks:

-* **$r** bank holds values of *mutable* registers for the current step of the computation.
-* **$n** bank holds values of *mutable* registers for the next step of the computation.
-This bank can be referenced only in transition constraints (not in the transition function).
-* **$i** bank holds values of input registers at the current step of the computation.
-* **$p** bank holds values of auxiliary public input registers for the current step of the computation.
-* **$s** bank holds values of auxiliary secret input registers for the current step of the computation.
-* **$k** bank holds values of static registers for the current step of the computation.

-#### Input registers
-The number and depth of input registers depend on the structure of the transition function as defined by [input loops](#Input-loops).
-Specifically, the top-level input loop specifies all required input registers.
-The depth of input registers is defined by the [nesting](#Nested-input-loops) of input loops.

-Input registers stand out somewhat as compared to other registers because they can be referenced only within `init` clauses of input loops.

 ### Variables
 To simplify your scripts you can aggregate common computations into variables.
 Once a variable is defined, it can be used in all subsequent statements.
 You can also change the value of a variable by re-assigning to it.
 For example, something like this is perfectly valid: